How to Whitewash Wood

 I sprayed mine on again, but applying the poly with the sponge or the spray can are great options too!
 Check out the best polyurethane for furniture here.

 It’s done!!
 And there’s nothing like a coastal whitewashed wood finish to admire all day long.
+For more nightstand makeovers, here’s our list of tall nightstand ideas!
 Now the question is.. would you have left it sealed or added whitewash to it??

 before and after whitewashed wood